 U-Pick Farms & Markets

-Ashcombe Fall Harvest offers a number of weekend events including apple, scarecrow, and pumpkin-themed weekends with fun hayrides and games.
+Ashcombe Fall Harvest Days during October offer a daily hay playground, corn crib, fall-inspired games, and a corn maze!
+Scarecrow-making will occur on October 8, 9, and 10.
 Ashcombe also offers a variety of classes, a large garden center, and a gift shop.